yuanhu2435/neural-compressor/docs/quantization.md

 #### Quantization aware training

-Quantization aware training emulates inference-time quantization by inserting `fake quant` ops before those quantizable ops, and requests fine-tune training on this modified model.
-This approach usually provides better model accuracy than `post training quantization`.
+Quantization aware training emulates inference-time quantization in the forward pass of the training process by inserting `fake quant` ops before those quantizable ops.
+With `quantization aware training`, all weights and activations are `fake quantized` during both the forward and backward passes of training: that is, float values are rounded to mimic int8 values, but all computations are still done with floating point numbers.
+Thus, all the weight adjustments during training are made while aware of the fact that the model will ultimately be quantized; after quantizing, therefore, this method will usually yield higher accuracy than either dynamic quantization or post-training static quantization.

 ## Accuracy aware tuning